DON'T MISS A NEW LISTING AGAIN!

 FREE AUTOMATED EMAIL UPDATES

 At 2,407 feet above sea level, Cheaha Mountain is the highest point in the entire state.
 The park provides grand views of the Talladega National Forest, which surrounds the 2,799-acres of the park itself.
 In addition, over 80 campsites, 10 cabins, and a number of trails are available for outdoor enthusiasts.
 The Bald Rock Group/Conference Lodge was originally built by the Civilian Conservation Corps in 1939, and is a popular site for weddings, business meetings, and family gatherings.
 A full-service restaurant on the side of Cheaha Mountain serves regional cuisine to compliment the stunning view.

 Found in Lagrange, Georgia, Great Wolf Lodge is not your typical hotel experience.
-Great Wolf not only offers themed hotel rooms, but provides access to many great activities such as: restaurants and shopping, an indoor waterpark, mini golf, ropes courses, an arcade room, and more.
-With activities for all ages and interests, Great Wolf Lodge is the perfect vacation spot for fun for the entire family!
+Great Wolf not only offers themed hotel rooms, but provides access to many great activities such as: an indoor water park, restaurants and shopping, mini golf, ropes courses, an arcade room, and more.
+With fun activities for all ages and interests, Great Wolf Lodge is the perfect vacation spot for the entire family!

 Located just a short drive up the road to Atlanta, Georgia, Hurricane Harbor is the perfect Summer trip for your family.
 This water park contains attractions including: restaurants and shopping, wave pools, many different slides, cabanas, and a large kids play area.
 Also, if you are a fan of roller coasters, each ticket to Hurricane Harbor is included free with your Six Flags Over Georgia admission, making this the perfect spot for your next trip!